 Credible information indicates terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.

 Crime: Take the same precautions against becoming a victim of crime as you would in any large city.
 Firearms are readily available in Georgia, assailants may be armed, and disputes with firearms could occur in areas visited by U.S. citizens.
-U.S. citizens have reported occurrences of sexual assault in Georgia.
-The U.S. Embassy encourages U.S. citizens to take appropriate steps to enhance personal security, remain aware of your surroundings, and be aware of the risk of sexual assault while traveling.
+Alcohol consumption is prevalent and can escalate or exacerbate otherwise minor disputes.
+U.S. and other foreign citizens have reported occurrences of sexual assault in Georgia.
+The U.S. Embassy encourages U.S. citizens to take appropriate steps to enhance personal security, remain aware of their surroundings, and be aware of the risk of assault while traveling.

-Report crimes or emergencies to the local police by dialing 112 and contact the Georgian Ministry of Internal Affairs (MOIA) which operates a 24-hour emergency response center similar to 911 and transfers emergency calls to the fire and rescue service, police, or the nearest medical emergency center.
-Dispatchers speak Georgian and Russian, but they will transfer calls to English-speaking operators.
+The Georgian Ministry of Internal Affairs (MOIA) operates a 24-hour emergency response center similar to 911 (Dial 112) and transfers emergency calls to the fire and rescue service, police, or the nearest medical emergency center.
+Most dispatchers speak Georgian and Russian but will transfer calls to English-speaking operators.

 Remember that the local authorities are responsible for investigating and prosecuting crimes.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. Embassy for assistance.
 Local resources for victims of domestic violence, sexual abuse, or human trafficking, including a hotline (116 006), temporary shelters, medical and rehabilitation services, interpretation and legal assistance, are available through a government agency known as Atipfund Georgia.

 See also the Department of State’s webpage on help for U.S. victims of crime overseas.